 He has lived across the United States but always returns to the sensibilities, landscapes, and histories of upstate New York.
 This is reflected in Lucy's Eggs: Short Stories and a Novella (Syracuse UP, 2006), winner of the 2006 Adirondack Literary Award for Best Work of Fiction, and Letters (1855), new from Ra Press.
-Also set in the fictional town of Homer and environs, north of Rome, on the western edge of the Adirondacks is another novel: Increase Crawford,
+Also set in the fictional town of Homer and environs, north of Rome, on the western edge of the Adirondacks are several other fictions, including Increase Crawford,

 which follows a young man who is appointed federal census-taker in that first U.S. census of 1790.
-See the blog for a taste of his lack of direction.
+Unfortunately, he wasn’t told exactly what to count.

-He was also the editor of Blueline: A Literary Magazine Dedicated to the Spirit of the Adirondacks from 1998-2009.
-In addition, he is co-editor of The Blueline Anthology (Syracuse UP, 2004).
+He was editor of Blueline: A Literary Magazine Dedicated to the Spirit of the Adirondacks from 1998-2009.
+He is co-editor of The Blueline Anthology (Syracuse UP, 2004).